genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/dynamic-events.md

 Now you are going to use the evaluator again to set up dynamic events.
 In this case, you want to send an email automatically of a certain limit has been breached.

+You need to create your rule in a csv file with the correct format, as you saw with the static cron rule in the previous exercise.
+Call the file DYNAMIC_RULE.csv.

+CHECK FROM HERE
 An example for CRON_RULE record looks very similar to a dynamic record.
 Something like this:

 | CRON_EXPRESSION | DESCRIPTION | TIME_ZONE | RULE_STATUS | NAME | USER_NAME | PROCESS_NAME | MESSAGE_TYPE | RESULT_EXPRESSION |